DarkStarSword/3d-fixes/README.md

   using a 2D DNEReflectionTexture, used in Life Is Strange).
 - Automatically fix shadows in Unreal Engine games.
 - Apply the tedious part of a Unity shadow fix (but not the difficult part!)

+### hlsltool.py ###
+This is similar to shadertool.py, but works on HLSL shaders instead.
+It's feature set is more limited than shadertool:
+- Install shaders to the ShaderFixes directory.
+- Attempt to automatically fix common issues in vertex shaders where the output position has been copied, often resulting in halos (Very helpful for Unity games).

 ### extract_stereo_settings.py ###
 Short python script to extract the table of Stereo settings from the nVidia